Some couples just click. Others require a hard hat and a stud finder.

 The gentle trill of a feminine laugh clanged like an alarm in Burton Anderson’s head.
 The nightmare wasn’t foreign after six years, but he’d thought he’d driven it back.
 Unlike the other times he relived the dream, the laugh didn’t turn to pathetic tears that morphed into evil glee.

 Pulling himself from the morass of sleep, Burton stretched.
-His head throbbed.
-His back popped with loud cracks running the length of his spine.
-It only did that when he slept on too hard a surface or in a bad position.
+His neck protested movement and his head did the hangover throb he hadn’t allowed in years.
+His back popped with loud cracks running the length of his spine which it only did when he slept on too hard a surface or in a bad position.

-His eyes snapped open.
-He’d slept in an awkward position on a linoleum covered concrete floor.
-More awkward than the position was how he’d gotten in it.
+His eyes snapped wide.
+He’d definitely slept in an awkward position on a too-hard surface—Hearth and Home’s linoleum-covered concrete floor.
+More awkward than the position was how he’d gotten in it, and it hadn’t involved enough alcohol to earn the current headache.

 He tugged at his wrist.
 Metal clanked against metal and his memory flooded back with the horror of the discovery to come.
-The wall of clocks nearby told him Hearth and Home wasn’t due to open for customers for several more hours.
-It was even too early for the employees to be coming in, but someone had come into the store.
-That same someone would discover him – in all his nudity – in a few short moments.
+The wall of clocks nearby told him Hearth and Home wasn’t due to open for customers for several hours.
+It was even too early for the employees to come in, but someone had.
+That same someone would discover him—in all his nudity—in a few short moments.

 Attempting to minimize his exposure, he scooted up so he sat beside the toilet.
 With his wrist handcuffed to the pipe behind the show floor toilet he wasn’t able to move far.
 The mock bathroom, like the three others around the bath section, was complete with shower, garden tub, sink and fancy hooks for hanging towels.